 Jonathan Safran Foer

 Palestine is known for its unique cuisine and tasty dishes.
 It is part of their traditional persona.
-The Palestinian people show off with pride their ability to produce plates that can hardly be competed by any other traditional dishes around the world.
-They are famous for their falafel, humus, kebbah, Mansaf, Maqloba, and many other dishes.
-To know more about the expected type of food to expect to taste and its recipes, you can check the wide library of Palestinian cookbooks that are available for you to read.
-The Palestinian cookbooks are considered in many cases a symbol of their resilience, humility, and authenticity that asserts their identity and belonging to the land.
+The Palestinian people show pride in producing plates that can hardly compete with conventional dishes worldwide.
+They are famous for their falafel, humus, kebbah, Mansaf, Maqloba, and other dishes.
+To learn more about the types of food you should expect to taste and their recipes, you can check the vast library of Palestinian cookbooks available for you to read.
+The Palestinian cookbooks symbolise their resilience, humility, and authenticity, asserting their identity and belonging to the land.

-The rise of Palestinian food recipes became very famous to the extent that several Palestinian food restaurants opened around the world during the last few years like Qanoon in Manhattan, Beit Rima in San Francisco and Reem’s California in Oakland.
+The rise of Palestinian food recipes became very famous because several Palestinian food restaurants opened worldwide during the last few years, such as Qanoon in Manhattan, Beit Rima in San Francisco, and Reem’s California in Oakland.
 So imagine getting the chance to taste their recipes at the place of their origin.

 3- For its authentic atmosphere